-This homemade egg-free vegan mayonnaise recipe is made with lemon juice, soy milk, and a bit of salt as well as oil, which is what whisks together to give it that thick and creamy mayonnaise texture.
+This homemade egg-free vegan mayonnaise recipe is made with lemon juice, soy milk, and a bit of salt as well as oil, which is what combines to give it that thick and creamy mayonnaise texture.
 The recipe calls for plain vegetable oil, but you really can use whatever oil you have on hand.
 Just consider the flavor of the oil and how that will affect the flavor of the end product.
-I've made this recipe using olive oil, and it works out just as well.
+You can try using olive oil, and it should turn out just as well.

 Now that you've got your vegan mayonnaise, you can use it to make simple salad dressings, such as vegan ranch dressing, or a vegan thousand island.
 Or, use it to make traditionally creamy salads vegan, such as coleslaw or potato salad, or, try something a little bit different, like this summery chickpea salad recipe, or a homemade vegan "chicken" salad.